 What other ways did your time at George School impact you?

-George School impacted me by teaching me the value of networking with others and preparing me to have conversations with professors about additional research opportunities and internships.
-Thanks to my time at George School, I feel comfortable going up to a professor after class and ask question and to call some by their first name if they prefer it.
+George School impacted me by teaching me the value of networking with others and by prepared me to have conversations with professors about additional research opportunities and internships.
+Thanks to my time at George School, I feel comfortable going up to a professor after class to ask questions and to call some by their first name if they prefer it.

-Being a George School Tour Guide my junior and senior year also gave me prepared me to be a GW Orientation Leader for two years.
-Lastly, George School prepared me to work independently as well as collaboratively, and to be highly organized.
+My experience as a George School Tour Guide my junior and senior year also equipped me with the skills to be a GW Orientation Leader for two years.
+Lastly, George School prepared me to work independently as well as collaboratively, and taught me to be highly organized.
 These skills have all helped me throughout my time working for the GW Orientation Team and in various research settings.

 More about Gia:

-Gia will soon graduate a year early from The George Washington University, where she is pursuing a BS/MS dual degree program in Biological Anthropology and Human Paleobiology.
+Gia will soon graduate a year early from The George Washington University, where she is pursuing a BS/MS dual degree program in Biological Anthropology and Human Paleobiology, earning both degrees in the four years normally required for the BS alone.
 She is a research assistant in the Primate Life History Laboratory, the Primate Genomics Laboratory, and the Social Cognition Laboratory.
 Her current research interests include primate genomics, pigmentation genes, social behavior, human behavior, animal behavior and ecology, social cognition, language acquisition and development, skeletal biology, and life history.